Rural public transportation

 Program funds may be used for capital, planning, operating and administrative costs, with a maximum federal funding ratio for capital, planning and administrative costs of 80 percent and a maximum state/local match of 20 percent on most projects.
 Americans with Disabilities Act of 1990 (ADA) and Clean Air projects may receive up to 90 percent federal funding.
 The funding ratio for net operating costs is 50 percent federal match and 50 percent state/local match.

-Eligible recipients can apply for funds annually through our districts.
+Eligible recipients can apply for funds through the electronic grants management system (eGrants).

 Transit Roadeo Program